Mighty Morphin Alien Rangers: Aftermath

 The series sets up the transition from Mighty Morphin Power Rangers to Power Rangers Zeo.
 The two-part premiere of the latter resolved the cliffhanger ending and established the Rangers' new powers (as well as new foes, the Machine Empire).

+Mighty Morphin Alien Rangers not only ensured the transition to Power Rangers Zeo in the story; it also helped the franchise through a critical moment in its industrial evolution.

 The Aquitian Rangers are later seen or referenced in further seasons.
 Cestro returns unmorphed in "Graduation Blues", seeking Billy's help against the Hydro-Contaminators.
 Cestro later briefly appears with Delphine in "Revelations of Gold".
 The Aquitian and Zeo Rangers team-up in the "Rangers of Two Worlds" two-parter, the first instance on the series of two full teams appearing together.
 The two-parter also centered around Billy rapidly aging because of his use of the regenerator.
 In "Countdown to Destruction" in Power Rangers in Space, the Aquitian Rangers battle and are overwhelmed by Divatox's forces.
 Aurico later appears morphed in the Power Rangers Wild Force episode, "Forever Red", which saw every previous Red Ranger (save Rocky, as Jason returned to his previous role as Red Ranger, for which Rocky originally replaced him) united to stop the remnants of the Machine Empire.
 All five Rangers would later return in the series finale of Power Rangers Super Megaforce to battle alongside other veteran Ranger teams and the Megaforce Rangers.